aama/webapp/README.md

  we have preferred to handle these queries as a collection of SPARQL templates, using the library [Stencil](https://github.com/davidsantiago/stencil) to instantiate the values referenced in the templates.
-This permits someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the queries, and suggest and even effect extensions and modifications to them.
+This makes it easier for someone familiar with the querying of RDF datasets, but not necessariy with Clojure, to inspect the queries, and suggest and even effect extensions and modifications to them.